jayoharedee/comp1231/labs/week-12/cookies/index.md

 // output: 'chocolate chip'
 ```

-If we observe two lines above, specificially where the key is assigned a value, and then pay attention to the retrieval of the value in the console logs, we can see an example of key/value storage used.
+If we observe two lines above, specificially where the key is assigned a value, and then pay attention to the retrieval of the value in the console logs, we can see an example of key/value storage being used.

 One more example